-According to the American Academy of Pediatrics guidelines, the gold standard for diagnosing an active head lice infestation is the identification of a live nymph or adult louse.
+According to the American Academy of Pediatrics guidelines, the gold standard for diagnosing an active head-lice infestation is the identification of a live nymph or adult louse.

 These guidelines recommend an examination of wet hair lubricated with such products as a standard hair conditioner.
 Your doctor will carefully comb your child's hair with a fine-toothed comb (nit comb) from the scalp to the end of the hair.
 If no live louse is found, he or she will likely repeat the entire exam at a second appointment.

 Your doctor will also look for nits in your child's hair.
 To find nits, he or she may use a specialized light called a Wood's light, which causes nits to appear bluish.
-But the identification of nits does not necessarily confirm the diagnosis of an active infestation.
+But the identification of nits does not necessarily confirm the diagnosis of an active lice infestation.

-Your doctor will likely recommend an over-the-counter (OTC) medication that kills lice and some of the eggs.
+Your doctor will likely recommend an over-the-counter (OTC) medication that kills lice and some of the nits.
 These medications may not kill recently laid eggs.
 Therefore, an appropriately timed second treatment is usually necessary to kill nymphs after they hatch but before they become adult lice.

-Some studies suggest that retreating nine days after the first treatment is the ideal time for a second treatment, but other retreatment schedules exist.
+Some studies suggest that retreating seven to nine days after the first treatment is the ideal time for a second treatment, but other retreatment schedules exist.
 Ask your doctor for written instructions for a recommended treatment schedule.